Senior Software Engineer - Parallel Computing Systems

 - Excellent verbal and written communication skills.

-Ways to Stand Out
+Ways to stand out

-- Experience with HPC/Scientific Computing: CUDA optimization, GPU programming, numerical libraries (cuBLAS, NCCL), or distributed computing.
+- Experience with HPC / scientific computing: CUDA optimization, GPU programming, numerical libraries (cuBLAS, NCCL), or distributed computing.

 - Compiler engineering background: LLVM, GCC, domain-specific language design, program analysis, or IR transformations and optimization passes.